 The difference between western and African schools is vast... as is the difference in lifestyle of the pupils.
 And that gap is about as big as it can get when you see the lives of children living in the desperately poor Namatala slum in eastern Uganda.

-Several schools enjoy arranging fundraising events (sponsored events, cake-baking, etc) to help Child of Hope – for which we are always grateful.
-But please... it's not a requirement.
+Several schools enjoy arranging fundraising activities (sponsored events, cake sales etc) to support Child of Hope – for which we are always grateful but it is not a requirement.

 Please contact our education advisor Lucy Swift on firstname.lastname@example.org to discuss a global link between schools.